unicode-org/message-format-wg/spec/syntax.md

 > - Avoid specifying an option to link opening and closing markup expressions
 >   such as a `startRef` on closing markup or matching `id` or `ref` values in paired
 >   markup.
+> - Avoid specifying generic options to communicate with translators and
+>   translation tooling (i.e. implementation-specific options that apply to all
+>   functions.
+> The above are all desirable features.
+> We welcome contributions to and proposals for such features during the
+> Technical Preview.

 An **_<dfn>attribute</dfn>_** is an _identifier_ with an optional value that appears in an _expression_ or in _markup_.